MADE-Apps/MADE.NET/docs/articles/features/diagnostics.md

 # Using the Diagnostics package

+The Diagnostic package contains a set of simple application logging mechanisms for applications.

 ## Logging events to files on disk with FileEventLogger

 Using the `MADE.Diagnostics.Logging.FileEventLogger`, you can quickly and easily get up and running with event logging for your application's diagnostic needs.